 Five hundred and fifty girls and boys from all seven SAARC countries attended and took part in activities including singing, dancing and playing musical instruments.
 The SAF also arranged a free community email service enabling the children to remain in touch in the following year.

 The children were also encouraged to write essays and stories about their experiences at the camp on their return.
-The SAF Scouts Friendship Camps have subsequently been organized annually and held in the Maldives, Nepal and Sri Lanka.
-The next camp will be held in Pakistan, with the same fundamental aims of fostering mutual understanding, forging creative friendships, and promoting regional cooperation.
+The SAF Scouts Friendship Camps have subsequently been organized annually and held in the Maldives, Nepal, Sri Lanka.
+Pakistan Bangladesh and India with the same fundamental aims of fostering mutual understanding, forging creative friendships, and promoting regional cooperation.

 The Memorandum of Understanding (MoU) between the South Asia Foundation (SAF), a secular, non-profit and non-political organization AND The Ugyen Wangchuck Institute for Conservation and Environment (UWICE), a Royal Government research was signed on 17 March 2010 for the establishment of the UNESCO Madanjeet Singh Center for South Asia Forestry Studies (UMCSAFS) at the Ugyen Wangchuck Institute for Conservation and Environment.